wzmli/undercount/README.md

 This repository contains a reponse to several papers by Maruotti, Böhning et al, which propose a flawed method for estimating undercounting (also known as the *ascertainment ratio*) from case reports of epidemic disease.

-- We have submitted a letter to the editor (see `undercount_short.rmd`, `outputs/undercount_short.pdf`) to *J. Med.
+- We have submitted a letter to the editor (see `undercount_short.rmd`, `outputs/undercount_jmv.pdf`) to *J. Med.
 Virology* and posted a preprint on [arxiv](https://t.co/ki3OoysqNb).
-- `undercount.rmd` contains earlier work (much of which was cut from the letter to the editor to satisfy word-count requirements), including an SIR-based example and some algebra evaluating a version of Maruotti *et al.*'s lower-bound criterion for the exponential phase of an epidemic.
+- `undercount.rmd` (compiled to `undercount_long.pdf`) contains earlier work (much of which was cut from the letter to the editor to satisfy word-count requirements), including an SIR-based example and some algebra evaluating a version of Maruotti *et al.*'s lower-bound criterion for the exponential phase of an epidemic.
+- `sim2.rmd`/`sim2.html` contain additional experiments that show (for example) the match of the estimated bounds on the ascertainment ratio to $1/(1+\lambda)$ during the exponential phase.

 ## code and source files